About load balancing

 # Round-Robin Strategy

-This Strategy selects a node based on round-robin algorithm.
+This Strategy selects a node based on round-robin (opens new window) algorithm.
 This is the default invocation Strategy.
 You can use the "setPreferLocal" function to configure ServiceRegistry to invoke locally available services whenever they are available in the JVM.
 If set to "true", ServiceBroker will always use internal Action calls, if possible.
 Such a function exists for each StrategyFactory.

 Usage